awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-table-read-write-batch.md

 export { ddbClient };
 ```

-This code is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/dynamodb/src/libs/ddbClient.js)\.
+This code is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/dynamodb/src/libs/ddbClient.js)\.

 Create a Node\.js module with the file name `ddb_batchwriteitem.js`\.
 Be sure to configure the SDK as previously shown, including downloading the required clients and packages\.
 To access DynamoDB, create a `DynamoDB` client service object\.
 Create a JSON object containing the parameters needed to get a batch of items, which in this example includes the table into which you want to write items, the keys you want to write for each item, and the attributes along with their values\.
 Call the `BatchWriteItemCommand` method of the DynamoDB service object\.

 **Note**
 Replace *TABLE\_NAME* with the name of the table, *KEYS* with the primary key of the item, *KEY\_VALUE* with the value of the primary key row containing the attribute value, and *ATTRIBUTE\_NAME* the name of the attribute column containing the attribute value\.

-The following code example batch writes items to a table with a primary key composed of only a partion key \- `KEY_NAME` \- and not of both a partion and sort key\.
+The following code example batch writes items to a table with a primary key composed of only a partition key \- `KEY_NAME` \- and not of both a partition and sort key\.
 If the table has a primary key composed of a partition key and a sort key, you must also specify the sort key name and attribute for each item\.

 ```
 // Import required AWS SDK clients and commands for Node.js